AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

-To balance the runtime overhead of the Android device and the effectiveness of the log matching mentioned in \Cref{logginginformation}, we decide the value of~\textit{K} that makes the maximum ratio of the API coverage and the runtime overhead in our experiment.
-Specifically, on the one hand, for the apps in our datasets, we first collect the depths of the selected APIs' callsites in each app's callgraph.
-The depth is the length of the method call sequence from the entry point to the caller method of the corresponding API.
-Therefore, when the value of \textit{K} is set to be equal or greater than the depth, the API can be located in the log matching.
-Next, we calculate the cumulative distribution function (CDF) of the selected APIs under different values of~\textit{K}.
-The higher the CDF value is, the greater the coverage of the APIs that can be located is.
-On the other hand, we use a comprehensive and widely-used benchmark named AnTuTu~\cite{yan2012droidscope,DBLP:conf/ndss/SmalleyC13,yuan2017droidforensics} to measure the runtime overhead of the smartphone under different values of~\textit{K}.
-We run the benchmark five times to report the average score for each value of \textit{K} and then calculate its overhead by comparing with the average score of the device without runtime logging.
+We obtain the aforementioned coverage and performance overhead from the apps and the Android device respectively.
+On the one hand, for each app in our datasets, we first collect the depths of the log points of the selected APIs in the corresponding callgraph.
+We then calculate the cumulative distribution function (CDF) of the APIs that can be positioned under different values of~\textit{K}.
+On the other hand, we use a benchmark named AnTuTu to measure the performance overhead of the smartphone under different values of \textit{K}, where the measured smartphone is not installed any third-party app.
+AnTuTu measures the device automatically and comprehensively, which reduces our burden on designing test methods and collecting related data separately.
+The adoption of AnTuTu in many literature~\cite{yan2012droidscope,yuan2017droidforensics,enck2014taintdroid} also demonstrates its reliability.
+Therefore, the score reported by AnTuTu is our reference to assess the performance of the device.
+Under each \textit{K}, we run AnTuTu five times on the device.
+After each run, AnTuTu output a total score that is the sum of the scores of four detailed test scenarios (\ie, CPU, GPU, Memory, UX), where the higher scores present better device performance.
+We calculate the average of the total scores for each \textit{K} and obtain the overhead by comparing it with the average score of the device without the runtime logging.

-\Cref{fig:logPerformance} depicts the statistics of the CDF of the selected APIs and the average runtime overhead under different values of \textit{K} (from 1 to 16).
-From this figure, we notice that the depths of most APIs' callsites (97.88\%) are less than 11, and the average runtime overhead gradually increases (from 0.99\% to 2.59\%) when the value of \textit{K} increases from 1 to 16.
-We fix \textit{K} as 11 because the ratio of the above two factors is biggest.
-For the small portion of APIs whose depths are greater than 11, as mentioned in \Cref{sub_logmatching}, \oursystem first leverages the backtracking search to find the node of the first method in \textit{P} and then performs our strategy to locate the callsites.
+Based on the collected data, we fix \textit{K} as 11 in our evaluation. \Cref{fig:logPerformance} depicts the statistics of the CDF and the average performance overhead under different values of \textit{K}, where the device is not equipped with \textit{Logging Module} when \textit{K} is 0.
+Specifically, the depths of most log points (97.88\%) are less than or equal to 11, and the average performance overhead gradually increases (from 1.13\% to 2.73\%) when the value of \textit{K} increases from 1 to 16.
+When \textit{K} is 11, the ratio of the aforementioned two indicators is the biggest.